Gregor Widholm: Musical activity

 As a member of the Vienna Volksoper he took part in some 5,000 opera and operetta performances, as well as many concerts and operas in Italy (Rome), Switzerland (Zürich), Netherlands (Amsterdam, Den Haag), USA (New York), Japan (Tokyo, Nagoya, Osaka, Kyoto, etc.), Hong Kong, Singapore, Thailand (Bangkok).
 Recordings included labels such as Polygram, Deutsche Grammophon, EMI, with artists such as L. Pavarotti, P. Domingo, E. Gruberova, E. Mathis.

-From 1974–1986 he was a member of the Capella Academica Wien and the Ensemble Eduard Melkus.
+From 1974 to 1986 he was a member of the Capella Academica Wien and the Ensemble Eduard Melkus.
 During this period he explored the natural horn and historically informed performance practice and techniques, mainly in chamber music and solo performance.
 Concerts – sometimes as soloist – in Vienna, Munich, Prague, Budapest, Rome, Milan, Venice, London, Oxford, Tokyo, Osaka, Hong Kong.
 Numerous recordings, sometimes as soloist, for Deutsche Grammophon, Amadeo, Nippon Columbia.

 Management activity

 In 1978 he founded the concert association of the Orchestra of the Vienna Volksoper and was its manager until 1986.
-Activities included the orchestra’s first concert tour to the Far East, the first appearance of a European orchestra in Singapore, the first appearance of an Austrian orchestra in Thailand; also the introduction of summer concerts by the Vienna State Opera and Volksoper and some 30 recording projects for the Orchestra of the Vienna Volksoper.
+Activities included the orchestra's first concert tour to the Far East, the first appearance of a European orchestra in Singapore, the first appearance of an Austrian orchestra in Thailand; also the introduction of summer concerts by the Vienna State Opera and Volksoper and some 30 recording projects for the Orchestra of the Vienna Volksoper.
 In addition he was manager of the Capella Academica Wien from 1974 to 1991 for whom he arranged two complete concert series.
 In the academic sphere he organised numerous international academic symposiums and conferences, including the 92nd and 122nd AES Conventions in Vienna, attracting some 10,000 visitors and 200 technical presentations; he also conceived and realised numerous exhibitions and interactive computer installations.